redsanket/spark/external/presto/guide/connectivity/looker.rst

 The value ``SessionProperties=distributed_join=false,query_max_run_time=15m`` in additional parameters is optional.

   - ``distributed_join=false`` is to improve performance if all joins are with dimension tables that fit in memory.
-It should be removed if you join two fact tables.
+It should not be set if you join two fact tables or if your dimension tables are larger than 300MB before compression.
-  - ``query_max_run_time=15m`` fails a query if it does not finish with 15 minutes.
+  - ``query_max_execution_time=15m`` fails a query if it does not finish with 15 minutes.
 This prevents users from running very large long-running queries which Presto is not intended for.